chromaui/chromatic-docs/src/content/guides/globs.md

 src/core/api/report-definition-api/report-definition-api-fixtures.ts
 ```

 Below are different scenarios that demonstrate how to use globs to include or exclude files or directories.
-Try copy and pasting the examples into the `Glob string` text box of the playground to see the results.
+Try copying and pasting the examples into the `Glob string` text box of the playground to see the results.

 ### Scenario 1: Exclude all files in the `.stories` directory